charleskoffler/clprolf/README.md

 "simu_alfoc"(stands for Simulation of Algorithmic Language FOr Computer) => we have a class that does not simulate a real object.
 It gives work to the computer, technical.
 We see then this work as an algorithm in algorithmic language, which is executed by a computer ("Computer").
 The computer will manage its resources (memory, processor, etc.) and peripherals, according to this algorithm.
 By algorithmic language, we mean the pseudo-language used in algorithmic courses.
 We will simulate this algorithm on the computer, thanks to the compiler.
 The computer does not really know how to execute this algorithm, it will execute equivalent assembly code.

 "simu_rewo" (means simulation of a real-world object) => we have a class which is considered as a simulation of a real object, for example an animal, with methods eat(), run(), etc.
-	Simulation realization on computer should be in a "simu_alfoc", but if the realization is quite simple, it is allowed to write it directly in a "simu_rewo".
+	Simulation realization on computer should be in a "simu_alfoc", but if the realization is quite simple, it is allowed to write it directly in a "simu_rewo". simu_rewo are also used in simu_alfoc, when it's needed, for example for buttons of a GUI, simulation of physical component, or mathematical notion.

 "rewo" => like "simu_rewo", but when we don't have methods.
 Example: a Customer class (with only attributes).
 It is typically used for entities.